The Best RV Leveling Jacks

 Let's take a look at their similarities and differences.

 The two serve very different purposes.
-Leveling jacks lift the RV rig if it is parked on an uneven platform or ground, whereas stabilizers ensure that the camper is steady and reduces the amount the RV moves when walking inside it.
+Leveling jacks lift the RV rig if it is parked on an uneven platform or ground.
+Stabilizers ensure that the camper is steady and reduces the amount the RV moves when walking inside it.

 The capacity and the frame strength are two distinguishing factors between the two.
-Stabilizers are not meant to lift, instead just minimize (not altogether remove) movement inside the trailer.
+Stabilizers aren't meant to lift, instead just minimize (not altogether remove) movement inside the trailer.
 Therefore, they may not carry much weight.

-Meanwhile, leveling jacks lift and hold the load and thus, they have a higher weight capacity and frame strength than stabilizers.
+Meanwhile, leveling jacks lift and hold the load, so they have a higher weight capacity and frame strength than stabilizers.

-The only similarity which comes to mind when it comes to the comparison of the two kinds is that they both work together to keep the vehicle steady once leveled.
+The only similarity really is that they both work together to keep the vehicle steady once leveled.

 Importance of Leveling Your RV